Lissy93/dashy/docs/authentication.md

         roles: ['canViewDevResources']
       hideForKeycloakUsers:
         groups: ['ProductTeam']
+    items:
+      - title: Not Visible for developers
+        displayData:
+          hideForKeycloakUsers:
+            groups: ['DevelopmentTeam']
 ```

 Depending on how you're hosting Dashy and Keycloak, you may also need to set some HTTP headers, to prevent a CORS error.
 This would typically be the `Access-Control-Allow-Origin [URL-of Dashy]` on your Keycloak instance.
 See the [Setting Headers](https://github.com/Lissy93/dashy/blob/master/docs/management.md#setting-headers) guide in the management docs for more info.